ten-blue-links/fxt/doc/quick-start.md

 [indri]: https://lemurproject.org/indri.php

-Assuming you already have an Indri index at the path `qs-indri` you can build a text2feat index with the following:
+Assuming you already have an Indri index at the path `qs-indri` you can build a Tesserae index with the following:

 ```sh
 mkdir qs-t2f